AnnikaGr/Greenchy/README.md

 |tripsModel	|`Contains a collection and logic of trips`
 |trip	|`Contains information about a single trip`

 - Views: UI(User Interface) layer.
-It provides the visualization of the data and keep a track of the user’s action in order to notify the Presenter.
+It provides the visualization of the data and keep a track of the user’s action in order to notify the Presenters.

 |                |Description
 |----------------|-------------------------------